An Elo-based rating system for TopCoder SRM: Performance

 \subsection{Properties}

-Rank performance is convex (Figure~\ref{fig:RankPerf}).
-The sum of performances of a set of ranks is maximal if the ranks are distinct, and minimal if the ranks are uncertain or tied.
+Rank performance is convex as a function of rank (Figure~\ref{fig:RankPerf}).
+The total performance scores of a set of ranks is maximal when the ranks are distinct, and minimal when the ranks are tied.
 Having split ties equally in actual and expected ranks, the expected ranks are at least as tied as the actual ranks.
-This ensures the sum of performances in a round is positive or zero.
-We have:
+Thus, the performances in a round have a positive or zero sum:

-The rank is expected in logarithm (Figure~\ref{fig:Perf_log}).
-A player's performance may average $0$ in several ways: